PSPDFKit/pspdfkit-maui-catalog/README.md

 ## License

-For buying contact our [sales team](https://pspdfkit.com/sales) and if you already have one, add the license to your MAUI project [checkout our website](https://pspdfkit.com/guides/maui/troubleshooting/license/adding-license-key).
+For buying a license, contact our [sales team](https://pspdfkit.com/sales) and if you already have one, to add the license to your MAUI project checkout our guide on ["Adding License Key"](https://pspdfkit.com/guides/maui/troubleshooting/license/adding-license-key).

 ## Support

-Having trouble?
 Have queries?
 Contact our [support](https://pspdfkit.com/support/request/).
 We're here to support you every step of the way!